NormandErwan/ArucoUnity/Documentation/manual/build-from-sources.md

 ## Preparation

-We clone two repository: ArucoUnity which contains the Unity project with C# scripts, and ArucoUnityPlugin which contains the C interface on the OpenCV modules.
+We clone two repository: ArucoUnity which contains the Unity project with C# scripts, and [ArucoUnityPlugin](https://github.com/NormandErwan/ArucoUnityPlugin/) which contains the C interface of the OpenCV modules (see [ArucoUnity Architecture](aruco-unity-architecture.md) for details).

 Run the following commands: